Newly Diagnosed with Metastatic Breast Cancer

 A diagnosis of metastatic breast cancer

-And remember, a diagnosis of metastatic breast cancer is not your fault.
+Remember, a diagnosis of metastatic breast cancer isn’t your fault.
 You did nothing to cause the cancer to spread.

 Modern treatments continue to improve survival for most people diagnosed with metastatic breast cancer.
 However, survival varies greatly from person to person.